 - 3 tablespoons buttermilk

 - >zest of 1 clementine

 - 1/2 cup toasted chopped hazelnuts

 - Juice of 1 lemon

 - 1 tablespoon apple cider vinegar

 - salt and pepper, to taste

-- Preheat oven to 350 degree Fahrenheit.
-On a rimmed baking sheet toast hazelnuts in one layer in middle of oven 10 to 15 minutes.
+- Preheat oven to 350 degrees Fahrenheit.
+On a rimmed baking sheet toast hazelnuts in one layer in the middle of the oven 10 to 15 minutes.
 Wrap nuts in a kitchen towel and let steam 1 minute.
-Rub the hazelnuts in towel to remove loose skins and cool completely.
+Rub the hazelnuts in a towel to remove loose skins and cool completely.
 Chop and set aside.

-- Dice the roasted and cooled beets and place in a small bowl.
-Stir in cider vinegar, extra virgin olive oil, salt and pepper.
+- Dice the roasted and cooled beets and place them in a small bowl.
+Stir in cider vinegar, extra virgin olive oil, salt, and pepper.
 Set aside.

 - Put 1/2 teaspoon of the goat cheese mixture on one end of each apple slice.
 Top with some of the seasoned diced beets.